 11. To generally empower the directors, subject to the passing of resolution 10 and in accordance with section 570 of the U.K. Companies Act 2006, to allot ordinary shares for cash or to grant rights to subscribe for or to convert any security into ordinary shares pursuant to the authority conferred by resolution 10, as if section 561(1) of the U.K. Companies Act 2006 did not apply to any such allotment.
-This power shall (i) be limited to the allotment of ordinary shares for cash or rights to subscribe for or convert any security into ordinary shares up to a maximum aggregate nominal amount of £140,000.00; and (ii) expire on the conclusion of the annual general meeting of shareholders to be held in 2019 (unless renewed, varied or revoked by the Company prior to or on such date); provided, however, that if the Company makes offers or agreements prior to the expiration of the granted authority that will require allotment of ordinary shares after such expiration, the directors may allot ordinary shares or grant rights to subscribe for, or convert any security into, ordinary shares pursuant to such offer or agreement notwithstanding the expiration of authority conferred by this resolution.
+This power shall (i) be limited to the allotment of ordinary shares for cash or grant of rights to subscribe for or convert any security into ordinary shares up to a maximum aggregate nominal amount of £140,000.00; and (ii) expire on the conclusion of the annual general meeting of shareholders to be held in 2019 (unless renewed, varied or revoked by the Company prior to or on such date); provided, however, that if the Company makes offers or agreements prior to the expiration of the granted authority that will require allotment of ordinary shares or grant of rights to subscribe for or to convert any security into ordinary shares after such expiration, the directors may allot ordinary shares or grant rights to subscribe for or convert any security into ordinary shares pursuant to such offer or agreement notwithstanding the expiration of authority conferred by this resolution.